Chalarangelo/Chalarangelo/README.md

 ### Hi there 👋

 I'm Angelos Chalaris, a web developer from Athens, Greece.
-I love programming both as a job and as a hobby and I spend a lot of time coding and tinkering.
-I work mainly with web technologies such as JavaScript, HTML, CSS, Node.js, React and SCSS, but I occasionally dabble in Python, PHP, Go and C#.
+I love programming both as a job and as a hobby and I spend a lot of time writing code and testing out new ideas.
+I work mainly with web technologies such as JavaScript, HTML, CSS, Node.js, React and SCSS, and I occasionally dabble in Python, TypeScript and Svelte.

 ### My work 🔭